intel/neural-compressor/examples/pytorch/image_recognition/imagenet/cpu/ptq/README.md

 ### Dump tensors for debug

-Intel® Low Precision Optimization Tool can dump every layer output tensor which you specify in evaluation.
+LPOT can dump every layer output tensor which you specify in evaluation.
 You just need to add some setting to yaml configure file as below:

 ```
 tensorboard: true